-The Dressage Foundation (TDF) has announced that a total of $12,000 has been awarded to U.S. dressage instructors through the Major Anders Lindgren Instructor Grant, funded through the Carol Lavell Gifted Memorial Fund.
-Major Lindgren Grants provide financial support that enable dressage instructors to receive continuing education that will improve their teaching, riding, and training skills.
+The Dressage Foundation (TDF) is pleased to announce three recipients of a grant from TDF’s Major Anders Lindgren Instructor Fund.
+A total of $12,000 has been awarded to U.S. dressage instructors through these grants, which are funded through the Carol Lavell Gifted Memorial Fund.
+Major Lindgren Grants provides financial support that enables dressage instructors to receive continuing education that will improve their teaching, riding, and training skills.
 Each recipient will receive a $4,000 grant.

 Since 1996, The Dressage Foundation has offered annual instructor grants in Major Anders Lindgren's name.
 Major Lindgren was an accomplished dressage rider, having won the 1971 Swedish Dressage Championship and ridden on the Swedish Olympic Team in 1972.
 He also won the Scandinavian Eventing Championship in 1959.
 Lindgren's contribution to American dressage was large, as he was solidly committed to the education of U.S. dressage instructors.

 Applications for the Lindgren Grants are due September 30th of each year.
 For more information, please contact Sara Weiss, TDF’s Director of Grants and Programs, at (402) 434-8585 or visit www.dressagefoundation.org.

 The Dressage Foundation

 The Dressage Foundation is a 501(c)(3), non-profit, tax-exempt, donor-driven organization that is dedicated to educating, supporting, and advancing the sport of dressage.
 The organization solicits contributions, appropriately allocates the donations, and awards grants to dressage riders, judges, instructors, breeders, high-performance teams, nonprofit equestrian organizations, and more.
 For more information, please visit www.dressagefoundation.org.